Resources updated, July 2017

 More about PBIS and IDEA

-The behavior challenges that accompany many children to class these days are well known and of great concern to educational stakeholders from the classroom level up to Congress and back down again.
-Congress addressed how behavior problems can affect a child’s learning, or the learning of others, in the 1997 reauthorization of IDEA.
-IDEA ’97 also explicitly involved the IEP team in considering whether positive behavior supports or other strategies were necessary when a child’s behavior was interfering with learning—either the child’s own learning, or the learning of others in the class or school.
-Functional behavioral assessments became an important and required element in determining why a child was behaving in disruptive or challenging ways, and behavior intervention plans detailed how the problem would be addressed.
+The behavior challenges that accompany many children to class these days are well known and a genuine concern.
+Congress addressed how behavior problems can affect a child’s learning, or the learning of others, in the 1997 and 2004 reauthorizations of IDEA.
+The law also explicitly involves the IEP team in considering whether positive behavior supports or other strategies are necessary when a child’s behavior is interfering with learning—either the child’s own learning, or the learning of others in the class or school.
+Functional behavioral assessments are an important and required element in determining why a child is behaving in disruptive or challenging ways, and behavior intervention plans then written detail how the problem is to be addressed.

 PBIS plays a role in the broader picture of addressing child behavior.
 It is intended to be used before problem behaviors become interfering behaviors, is based upon understanding why a child has problem behaviors and what strategies might be helpful, and seeks to stop or reduce the problem behaviors so that punishment is not necessary.
 Much research has been conducted into its effectiveness.